stajichlab/FGMP/README.md

 provide in an unbiased manner a set of high quality gene models from any fungal genome assembly.
-The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is espected to represent a realistic snapshot of fungal diversity).
+The strategy is based on the screening of the genome using a set of highly diversified fungal proteins, that is espected to represent a realistic snapshot of fungal diversity.
 This approach is likely to capture homolog from any fungal genomes.
 FMP combines ab initio predictions and translated matches to produce its final predictions.
 Using an empirical approach, we identified 593 protein markers and 172 genomic DNA marrkers are conserved in all fungi.

-A local version of FGMP can be installed on UNIX platforms and it requires pre-installation of Perl, NCBI BLAST, HMMER, exonerate and augustus.
+A local version of FGMP can be installed on UNIX platforms and it requires pre-installation of Perl, NCBI BLAST, HMMER, EXONERATE and AUGUSTUS.

 The pipeline uses information from the selected genes of 40 fungi by first using TBLASTN to identify candidate regions in a new genome.
 Gene structures are delinated using exonerate and augustus,